drquandary/neuroaesthetics-alpas/README.md

 # Penn Center for Neuroaesthetics Ambient Light Sensor with Simple Flask Server

 Written in CircuitPython for ease of maintenance from across the country.
+Instead of SMTP, we used a Flask server given Google SMTP policy changed.

 Currently tested on an Unexpected Maker Feather S3 & Adafruit BH1750 soldered so that `VIN 3Vo GND SCL SDA` on the BH1750 connects to `1 38 33 SCL SDA` on the Feather.
 Note that `ADDR` is left unsoldered and `3Vo`/`38` is unused but soldered anyway to avoid having to chop header pins in half.